gparlakov/scuri/README.md

 Will do the same as above but will also **watch** for file changes and **re-run** the tests.

+### Unit test naming convention

+Try and create test files per use case:
+`spec-without-setup-function` - will house all tests for that use case.

+Begin specs with:

+-   `spec-create.` - scuri:spec (ex. `spec.spec.ts` - deprecated - not named by per-use-case-name-convention above)
+-   `spec-update.` - scuri:spec --update (ex `spec-update.testbed-tests.spec.ts`)
+-   `all.` - both of the above - when use case covers both create and update spec

 ## SCuri for enterprise

 Available as part of the Tidelift Subscription